okayode/forwardEulerNET/README.md

 # forwardEulerNET

-Differential equations are used to model problems that originate in disciplines such as physics, biology, chemistry, and engineering.
-In recent times, due to the abundance of data, there is an active search for data-driven methods to learn Differential equation models from data.
-However, many numerical methods often fall short.
+Differential equation models have found applications to problems originating in disciplines such as biology, physics, chemistry, and medicine.
+In recent years, due to the abundance of data, there has been an active search for data-driven methods to learn Differential equation models from data.
 Advancements in neural networks and deep learning have motivated a shift towards data-driven deep learning methods that can learn differential equations from data.
 In this work, we propose a forward-Euler-based neural network model and test its performance by learning ODEs such as the FitzHugh-Nagumo equations from data using different numbers of hidden layers and different neural network widths.
+We also show the reliability of this approach at 0%, 1%, and 5% noise in the training data.

 The paper is available at
 ```